kabelwerk/sdk-js/docs/inboxes.md

 ## List of events

 -   `error` → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
 The attached listeners are called with an extended Error instance.
 -   `ready` → Fired at most once, when the connection to the server is first established.
-The attached listeners are called with an object containing the list of initially loaded inbox items.
+The attached listeners are called with an `{items}` object containing the list of initially loaded inbox items.
+-   `updated` → Fired when any of the inbox items changes.
+An inbox update is triggered by a new message posted in any of the rooms (including rooms not yet loaded); on the hub side it is also triggered by moving rooms between inboxes.
+Also, if the websocket connection drops, the event is fired upon reconnect if any update occurred while the websocket was disconnected.
+The attached listeners are called with an `{items}` object containing the updated (and re-ordered) list of inbox items.
--   `updated` → Fired when there is a new message in any of the rooms that belong to the inbox, including rooms not yet loaded.
-Also, if the websocket connection drops, fired upon reconnect if messages had been posted while the websocket was disconnected.
-The attached listeners are called with an `{items, changedItems}` object containing both the updated list of inbox items as well as the list of the particular inbox items causing the update.
+-   `message_posted` → Fired when there is a new message in any of the rooms that belong to the inbox, including rooms not yet loaded.
+Also, if the websocket connection drops, fired upon reconnect for each message posted while the websocket was disconnected.
+The attached listeners are called with an `{item}` object containing the inbox item with the posted message.

 ## See also